cangeles14/Preowned-Video-Game-Profit-Sales/README.md

 <img src="https://github.com/cangeles14/VideoGameSalesWebScrapping/blob/master/Images/MySQL%20Genre%20Avg%20Prices.png" width="50%" height="50%">

-## Analysing Data with Tableau / MatPlotLib
+## Analysing Data with MatPlotLib

 Next I will transform the information found in the dataset into  powerful visuals that will help me explain the information I found.
-Here I will demonstate both the application Tableau and MatPlotLib library in Python.
+Here I will demonstate this using MatPlotLib library in Python.